 and he'll starve to death while praying for a fish.

-I wondered what sort of fish people had prayed for to egnerate the many varieties displayed here.
+I wondered what sort of fish people had prayed for that caused the display of these many varieties here displayed

 There were boxes of shellfish and sea anemones.